m-hoff/simantha/README.md

 Key planned features include

-- Support of a preventive maintenance policy, in which machines are repaired at regular intervals
+- Parallelization of simulation iterations
 - Improved efficiency for iterating a simulation
 - Exporting system model for reuse
+- Support of a preventive maintenance policy, in which machines are repaired at regular intervals